 Without sufficient light, the pineal gland is understimulated, and seasonal affective disorder (SAD) may result.
 That's a particular kind of depression cause by a light deficiency.
 So, hey, lighten up!
 It may be what you need to brighten your mood!

 Getting out in early morning and late afternoon is safest, although the light is less intense at these times...probably more of a factor in summer than winter anyway, and often it's too cold to be out at those times, other than taking the time to scrape the snow and ice off your windshield.

 There are light boxes made for just this purpose, so you can use them indoors, where it's warm.
 They generally run about $200, but if that's not in your budget, you can make your own light bank.
 I spoke of full spectrum light earlier.
 That isn't absolutely essential for SAD, a quantity of light spoken of as 10,000 lux is the usual therapeutic dose, but light boxes vary on how close you have to be to receive that amount.

 I've linked below to further information in case you want specifics, background info, instructions on making a light bank.
-Below the text links are some light boxes you can buy at Amazon.
+Or you can buy a light box at Amazon.

 May your days be merry and bright!

 Seasonal affective disorder treatment: Choosing a light therapy box - Mayo Clinic website article includes safety precautions as well as purchase considerations.

 Light Therapy - another Mayo Clinic article.
 This one is about the uses of light therapy, as well as possible side effects.

 Light on Winter Darkness: Disorders Beyond SAD - article at About.com describes several disorders for which light therapy may be useful.

 Is light therapy a good depression treatment option? - yet another bit of info from the Mayo Clinic website.
 Basicly says the jury is still out on this one, and gives info for further help, including emergency contact info.